-Prerequisite: Completion of CHE-2212 General Chemistry, MAT 2600 Calculus II, PHY 2212 with a C or better.
+Prerequisite: Completion of CHE-2212 General Chemistry, MAT-2600 Calculus II, PHY-2212 with a C or better.

-CHE-3710: Biochemistry - 3 hours
+CHE-3712: Biochemistry - 4 hours

 The study of the structure, function and transformations of molecules within biological organisms.
 Prerequisite: Completion of CHE-3312 or equivalent course in organic chemistry with a C or better.
-Students may not receive credit for graduation for both CHE-2300 and CHE-3710.
+Students may not receive credit for graduation for both CHE-2300 and CHE-3712.
+Cross listed with BIO-3712.